2009.06.13 - The

 |

-and most neglected facts of ancient astronomy, is the foundation of
+obvious and most neglected facts of ancient astronomy, is the

-accurate naked eye astronomy.
-It likely also is the sidereal
+foundation of accurate naked eye astronomy.
+It likely also is the

-foundation for the 584 day interval in the Venus Table and, combined
+sidereal foundation for the 584 day interval in the Venus Table and,

-with the regularity of earth rotations, the cosmic clockwork for observing
+combined with the regularity of earth rotations, a cosmic clockwork for

-Venus and the other planets.
-Mean lunar orbit is
+observing the moon, Venus, and the other planets.
+Mean lunar orbit is a

 |

-More to follow, no doubt, as I dig deeper.
-Meanwhile,
+More will follow, no doubt, as I dig

 not consistent.
 Too bad they burned all those Maya libraries!

-orbit conversions are in the "lookup" worksheet.
-The AeGeo code is
+orbit conversions are in a worksheet.
+The AeGeo

-expanded with new terms.
-A new Epoch v2009 version
+code is expanded with new terms.
+New Epoch v2009 versions

 calculations.
 Planetary orbits and their synodic cycles are now also